Updated: July 22nd, 2021.

 Every step has been taken to ensure that when students are able to attend college for campus classes, they can do safely based on a thorough and ongoing Covid-19 risk assessment.

 The safety measures include cleaning, handwashing, hygiene and social distancing procedures.
-All steps are being taken to implement social distancing.
 Where students and staff cannot be two metres apart, we have done everything practical to reduce the possibility of transmission.
 Please see more details below:

 We are continuing to assess the situation and review our plans and safety steps, according to the latest government guidance.